Tyreek Hill Player Prop Bets for NFL Week 11 - Kansas City vs. Dallas - NewsBreak

 Recent Performances

-- Against the Raiders last week, Hill was targeted 10 times and totaled 83 yards on seven receptions while scoring two touchdowns.
+- In last week's game against the Raiders, Hill was targeted 10 times and recorded seven catches for 83 yards and scored two touchdowns.

-- Hill has reeled in 23 passes (39 targets) for 214 yards (71.3 per game) and has three touchdowns over his last three outings.
+- Over his last three games, Hill's 39 targets have resulted in 23 catches for 214 yards (71.3 ypg) and three touchdowns.

 Hill's Kansas City Teammates